botnik/VerifyPaypal/README.md

 This should return "VerifyPaypal was installed correctly!".

-## Contributing

-I have no idea what I am doing and so please feel free to contribute, I am always looking to learn.

 ## License

 VerifyPaypal is licensed under the MIT license.
 See the LICENSE file for more details.